 The Small-scale Renewable Energy Scheme is a Federal Government initiative to support households to install renewable energy systems.
 The scheme can provide financial support of up to $6,200.
 Many retailers selling and installing solar panels will include or manage the application and receipt of this financial support, as part of their service.

-Learn more about the scheme at the Australian Government's Office of Renewable Energy Regulator website.
+Learn more about the scheme at the Australian Government's Clean Energy Regulator - Solar Panels page.

 Establishing an electricity trading agreement with your electricity retailer.

 Once you have priced the purchase and installation of your PV system, and know what the likely electricity generation will be, it's time to select and sign up with an energy retailer who will buy your electricity.
 Note that not all retailers provide this service, so check carefully!